 There are few who don’t imagine some sort of future regulations by which international trade is expanded.
-If the Trans-Pacific Partnership didn’t exist, someone would have to create it.
+If the Trans-Pacific Partnership didn’t exist, someone would have to create it for international economics.
 Even though international trade policy lags far behind international communication innovations which have occurred over the past decade, deeply entrenched cultural values make it difficult to roll out a real agreement.
-The factors are myriad.
+The factors of international economics are myriad.

 On the one hand, you’ve got an international culture that clearly favors trade fluidity across borders.
 Just check out the infographic courtesy of GrowthCrossings/The Economist.
 Most significant economies on the world stage and moving towards international trading freedom.
 There are also significant exceptions.
 Even as the US and Japan have made great steps at liberalizing their trade rules in recent years, China has been sprinting in the opposite direction.

 China has been absent from TPP discussions, just as they were in the early days of the WTO.
 Were China to eventually comply with the regulations that are so culturally abhorrent to its political and social culture, this would be an enormous political victory for the US.
 America is still the world’s largest economy, though it is grasping at straws to keep its seat at the head of the table in place of China.
 China, meanwhile, has achieved incredible economic and investment growth in the past decade and is deeply invested in counter methods to achieve further growth.

 Unable to continue down the path of true isolationism, China continues to unfold its One Belt, One Road plan to increase its influence internationally, but mostly within Asia.
 Despite growing international sentiment that the border between East and West should be dissolved, China is working to boost economic might and influence by making the contrast starker than ever before.